Resistance of Conductor-

 - More is the resistance of a conductor, lesser is its conductance and vice-versa.

-- So, conductance of a conductor is defined as reciprocal of resistance of the conductor.
+- So, conductance of a conductor is defined as the reciprocal of resistance of the conductor.

 Mathematically,